Glass Spider Tour: Live recordings

-Tour legacy
+Subsequent events

 Bowie found himself under great stress during the tour, and after the tour ended in New Zealand, he reportedly had one of the Spider sets burned, saying "It was so great ...
 We just put the thing in a field and set light to it.
 That was such a relief!"
 In 2016, road manager Peter Grumley claimed to have purchased and stored at least one of the (unburned) sets in his West Auckland warehouse.

 The entire tour was so physically demanding and such a large production that Bowie said at the time that "I don't think I'll ever take a tour quite this elaborate out on the road again.
-It's a real headache to put it together".
+It's a real headache to put it together", and in a different contemporary interview, said "I would doubt that I would do something this complex this quickly again."

+After the tour, Bowie expected to follow up with a movie appearance or two, (Note: Bowie was rumoured to have been in line for a role in the remake of Dirty Rotten Scoundrels with Mick Jagger but his next movie role was in The Last Temptation of Christ (1988).) and expected to go into the studio to record more music the following year.

 Bowie became engaged to Melissa Hurley, one of the dancers from the tour, but the two split up without being wed after four years.

+Tour legacy

 "[The Glass Spider Tour] was the first time I'd had the opportunity to spend that kind of money and do shows like that!
 The first time since Diamond Dogs, anyway ...
 I thought, Right!
 Let's really spend some money!
 I had all these thwarted dreams of what I'd tried to do with rock 'n roll in the early '70s, and I was trying to do all that a bit late."